Pablo Aránguiz

-Pablo Mauricio Aránguiz Salazar (born March 17, 1997) is a Chilean footballer who plays as a midfielder for Ñublense.
+Pablo Mauricio Aránguiz Salazar (born March 17, 1997) is a Chilean footballer who plays as a midfielder for Unión Española.

 Club career

 Aránguiz was born in Independencia, Santiago.
 He and his younger brother lived with their grandparents in Recoleta after their parents separated.
 Aránguiz began his football career with Independencia-based club Unión Española.
 He made his first-team debut on 2 August 2015, as a late substitute in a Copa Chile match against Unión San Felipe, and made his first appearance in the Primera División on 15 October in a 4–0 win at home to Unión La Calera.
 Under the management of Martín Palermo, Aránguiz became a regular in the match day squad in the 2016–17 Clausura, and a regular in the starting eleven in the 2017 Torneo de Transición, to the extent that he was named under-20 Player of the Season at the ANFP awards ceremony.

 On 24 July 2018, Aránguiz signed with Major League Soccer side FC Dallas.

 On 30 December 2019, Aránguiz was put on loan from FC Dallas to Universidad de Chile for one year with an option to buy.
 Universidad made the transfer permanent on 25 November 2020.

+In 2023, he played for Ñublense in the Chilean top division.
+The next season, he returned Unión Española after four years.